-- SAT and/or ACT Scores for undergraduate applicants
+- SAT and/or satisfactory ACT Scores for undergraduate applicants

 Are free online degree programs accredited?

-Accreditations ensure that the free online college degree programs meet specific quality standards laid down by the state and the industry.
+Accreditations ensure that the free online college degree programs meet specific quality standards.
+These are standards established by the state and the industry.
 Most of the free online colleges are accredited and recognized.
 Accreditation is essential as it makes a program credible and improves job prospects.
-Students need to check out the college website to ensure and check the accreditation status of the prospective school and the program.
-They should also look into the school’s recognition and rankings, regional reputation, and national rankings.
+Students should also look into the school’s recognition and rankings.
+This includes both regional reputation and national rankings.

-Most free online colleges in the USA hold regional or national accreditation from an independent, nonprofit agency.
-When you search for a free online university, you will find that most of these are American-accredited and known for their high-quality education.
+Most free online colleges in the USA hold regional or national accreditation.
+When you search for a free online university, you will find that most of these are American-accredited.
+Many may also be known for their high-quality education.
 Students at regionally accredited institutions often qualify for further federal financial aid.
 The colleges listed above are dedicated to opening access to higher education locally and globally.

-In addition to institutional accreditation, students can also look for free online degree programs accredited in their own right.
+Aside from institutional accreditation, students can also look for free degree online programs accredited in their own right.
 Many programs lead to vocational careers and practice areas that affect a large percentage of the population.
 Graduates must hold accredited degrees so that they can get a license to serve and practice.
-The process for programmatic accreditation ensures the quality of the program, recognition of the school, and quality course delivery.
-It involves regular reviews to ensure programs maintain their high academic standards, thereby adding to the overall value of the degree.
+Programmatic accreditation ensures the quality of the program, recognition of the school, and quality course delivery.
+It involves regular reviews to ensure programs maintain their high academic standards.
+This only adds to the overall value of the degree.

 Is a college degree online that is free worth it?

-Depending on the student’s circumstances, free college degree programs online are absolutely worth the time and effort.
+Depending on the student’s circumstances, free online programs can absolutely worth the time and effort.
 There are some common misconceptions about free online degrees.
 Most people think that the quality of education they offer is not at par with regular universities.
-They are not sure about all the costs involved and fear there may be hidden costs, and also have doubts about how they are received or respected by employers after graduation.
+They are not sure about all the costs involved.
+They may fear hidden costs.
+Or, they may have doubts about how they are received or respected by employers or graduate school admissions officers.

-Contrary to popular belief, these tuition-free online colleges and the degrees they offer are by no means undervalued by employers.
+Contrary to popular belief, these tuition-free online colleges are by no means undervalued by employers.
 Also, none of these free online degrees are easier than regular online or on-campus programs.
-Students have to undergo the same rigor and curriculum as the regular programs, which is why these degrees are widely respected by employers.
+Students have to undergo the same rigor and curriculum as the regular programs.
+This is why these degrees are widely respected by employers.

 Can I attend an online university with free tuition and still work?

 Online degree programs are known for their flexible formats, and free online college degrees are the same in this regard.
-Courses are more convenient to access through user-friendly learning platforms, and students can choose from a wide array of programs.
+Courses are more convenient to access through user-friendly learning platforms.
+And students can choose from a wide array of programs.
 Since they are online with mostly no campus visits required, they make it easy for working adults to attend and work simultaneously.
-There is still a commitment of time each week when students have to take classes, review course materials, participate in various class activities, coordinate with peers for projects, complete required assignments, and prepare for exams.
-Having said that, these free online college degrees offer a lot of convenience and flexibility since most of them are asynchronous in nature.
-This means that students can do all of the above but at their own time and pace.
+There is still a commitment of time each week.
+This is the enrolled student has to take classes, review course materials, coordinate with peers for projects, complete required assignments, and prepare for exams.
+Having said that, these free online college degrees offer a lot of convenience and flexibility.
+Most of them are asynchronous in nature.
+This means that students can do all the above but at their own time and pace.
 They can continue with the day jobs, study and complete their education without worrying about schedules or the costs.

-Can the scholarship or aid received for tuition free college degrees online be used to cover expenses for rent or books?
+Can scholarship programs or aid received for tuition free college degrees online be used to cover expenses for rent or books?

 Most online colleges that are free offer a No-Tuition Promise that guarantees no student has to pay tuition costs.
 They are committed to offering deserving students with limited economic resources a world-class education.
-At times, students pay minimal amounts toward housing, meals, and fees, with financial assistance for books available.
+In some cases, students pay minimal amounts.
+This could include funds for housing, meals, and fees.

-A number of online colleges that are tuition free in the USA offer Federal Grants, with the Federal Pell Grant program being the largest grant resource for needy students.
-These grants provide college students with the cash to cover various expenses and tuition like room and board and other living expenses.
+Many online colleges associates with a debt free education in the USA offer federal student aid in the form of Federal Grants.
+The Federal Pell Grant program is the largest grant resource for needy students.
+These grants provide college students with the cash to cover various expenses and tuition.
+Examples include room and board and other living expenses.
 Grants are a form of gift money that students don’t have to worry about paying back.
-Many grants consider all possible college expenses and will pay out a flat rate directly to either the college or the student to support them while attending college.
+Many grants consider all possible college expenses.
+They will then pay out a flat rate directly to either the college or the student to support them while attending college.
 If a student’s financial aid award does not cover room and board expenses, they can talk to their counselors about other options.
 The cost of education is guaranteed for all students due to the generosity of donors.
-These could include:
+Financial aid awarded could include: